ZupIT/charlescd/moove/README.md

 After both approaches, the application will be available on port 8080.
 Additionally, two containers will be running: a PostgreSQL database and a stub server.

-Moove provides a [Swagger API Documentation], and also an up to date [Postman Collection].
+Moove provides a [Swagger API Documentation], also an up to date [Postman Collection].

 ## Documentation